IOT World (1): How do we balance between prudent spending and risk taking when deploying IOT?

 IOT World (7): What if the data collected from the individual will be used for other purposes such as Spam advertising or malicious attacks?
 How do we ensure our data privacy?

 Dr. Mazlan: Between confidentiality and security, I think privacy/confidentiality is more manageable than security.
 However, it requires education and awareness.
 For example, Facebook now has provided features that allow individual to opt which is open or close.
 Cloud services companies are perceived to be untrusted, but this is a wrong perception.
 Cloud companies don’t sell their data without the consent of the owner.
 The data in the cloud is considered quite safe until someone hacked (example Sony Pictures case) or sell the information.
 There is a balance between revealing your personal data for a mobile application to work or make yourself totally disconnected from the world.
 That’s a choice and individual have to make.

 About the Author

-Dr. Mazlan Abbas is an IOT Evangelist, Thought Leader and CEO of REDtone IOT.
+Dr. Mazlan Abbas is an IOT Evangelist and Thought Leader.
 You can reach him on LinkedIn at https://my.linkedin.com/in/mazlan/ or Twitter at http://twitter.com/mazlan_abbas .
 For further details, check out http://about.me/mazlan.abbas